-Two devices are available from Sutter Instrument for the TTL control of shutters that are attached to the Lambda 10-3.
+Two devices are available for the TTL control of shutters that are attached to the LAMBDA 10-B.

 FSWITCH: A foot switch with BNC connector.
 It changes the ON/OFF state of the shutter with each foot press.
-The state is maintained as long as the switch remains depressed.
+The state is maintained if the switch remains depressed.

-FSTOGGLE: Like the FSWITCH, but alternates the ON/OFF state with each foot press.
+FSTOGGLE: Like the FSWITCH but alternates the ON/OFF state with each foot press.